Looking to get healthy? Here's why we recommend the new Nutribullet Slow Juicer | CNN Underscored

 Touted as powerful, quiet and easy to use, I found the assembly to be as simple as advertised.
 Once I gave the pieces a quick wash in warm, soapy water, I put the whole thing together in just a few minutes, referring to the easy-to-follow illustrated guide.
 When you turn the machine on, the auger chops everything up, expelling the pulp into one container, while the juice collects and can then be poured out via a tap into another container.
 As far as noise levels go, it’s definitely not silent, but it’s pretty darn quiet — much quieter than a blender, which is good news for those who want to juice early in the morning before the rest of the family is up.

 For my first juice, I went for Apple-Pearberry, which calls for 1 cup of strawberries with the stems on, two apples and two pears.
 A little prep work is necessary — the ingredients need to be cut down to fit into the 3-inch feed chute.
-But one I started popping them in, I had 24 ounces of juice in about 1 minute.
+But once I started popping them in, I had 24 ounces of juice in about 1 minute.
 The result?
 Delicious.
-“It’s just like a strawberry Julius,” one of my taste testers said, quickly refilling his glass.
+“It’s just like a Strawberry Julius,” one of my taste testers said, quickly refilling his glass.

 Another winner: the Sunshine Delight, which includes two romaine hearts, a cup of spinach, two cups of pineapple and an orange.
 Again, you have to get things ready first — the orange needs to be peeled with the white membrane taken out; the pineapple needs to be chopped with its rind removed — but, again, it all juiced perfectly in about 60 seconds, with absolutely no bits from the greens in the juice.

-In fact, everything we threw at the Nutribullet Slow Juicer came out completely pulp-free: celery, carrots, mint sprigs, even sweet potato.
+In fact, everything we threw at the Nutribullet Slow Juicer came out completely pulp-free: celery, carrots, mint sprigs and even sweet potato.

 One recipe I plan to put on repeat: juice shots.
-Designed to drink in 2-ounce portions, the trendy juices are said to offer an immunity, energy or digestive assistance boost.
+Designed to drink in 2-ounce portions, the trendy juices are said to offer an immunity, an energy or a digestive assistance boost.
 And whether or not they really work, everyone in my household was a fan.
-The spicy Ginger Zinger, with its ample amount of ginger root, lemon, orange, apple cider vinegar and dash of cayenne pepper, is just the thing for a late-morning or afternoon pick-me-up and feels so much healthier than yet another cup of coffee.
+The spicy Ginger Zinger, with its ample amount of ginger root, lemon, orange, apple cider vinegar and dash of cayenne pepper, is just the thing for a late morning or afternoon pick-me-up and feels so much healthier than yet another cup of coffee.

 But the one recipe I didn’t love?
 Almond milk.
 As someone who goes through a carton of almond milk a week, I was excited at the idea of making it at home, but it turned out grainy and flavorless.
 The recipe notes it’s optional to run it through a strain or to remove the skins before juicing (and also suggests adding vanilla or cinnamon, which I will likely try), but that seems like a lot of effort for little return.
-Plus, I spent $8.99 for a bag of raw almonds, and after soaking them in water overnight, didn’t feel like the result justified the time involved and price.
-On the other hand, the process does leave you with a lot of almond pulp that I will turn into almond flour (which is also pricey) and for those who, don’t like added ingredients in their almond milk (what the heck are tricalcium phosphate, ergocalciferol and gellan gum, anyway?), it may be worth experimenting with.
+Plus, I spent $8.99 for a bag of raw almonds, and after soaking them in water overnight, I didn’t feel like the result justified the time involved and price.
+On the other hand, the process does leave you with a lot of almond pulp that I will turn into almond flour (which is also pricey), and for those who don’t like added ingredients in their almond milk (what the heck are tricalcium phosphate, ergocalciferol and gellan gum, anyway?), it may be worth experimenting with.

 Is it easy to clean?

-Once you’re done juicing, cleaning of the juicer is pretty much a breeze.
+Once you’re done juicing, cleaning the juicer is pretty much a breeze.
 The parts all come apart fairly easily (the auger can take a little tugging to remove) and need to be hand-washed.
 The included brush is perfect for use on the mesh juicing screen, which collects some residue from the ingredients.
 The worst part is cleaning the pulp plug in the juice bowl.
-It improved once I discovered there’s a removable rubber plug to help force out any pulp stuck in the spout (yes, there will be a build-up of pulp in there, and, yes, it’s gross).
+It improved once I discovered there’s a removable rubber plug to help force out any pulp stuck in the spout (yes, there will be a buildup of pulp in there, and, yes, it’s gross).

 The bottom line

 So, yes, I was truly impressed with the juices the Nutribullet Slow Juicer turned out.
-As someone who hates pulp in my OJ, it was a pleasure to sip on silky smooth, tasty juices that I knew were bursting with nutrients and were low calorie.
-The fact my family loved them, too?
+As someone who hates pulp in my OJ, it was a pleasure to sip on silky smooth, tasty juices that I knew were bursting with nutrients and were low in calories.
+The fact my family loved them too?
 A healthier icing on the cake.

 But is juicing worth the price and effort?
-Take the Apple-Pearberry recipe: The ingredients for 24-ounces cost me about $4.50 and I had to rinse the fruit, and slice and de-core the pears and apples before loading them into the machine.
-By comparison, my neighborhood juice bar charges about $9 for a similar-sized concoction.
-To make five 2-ounce servings of the Ginger Zinger, I spent $4.73 (not including the vinegar and cayenne pepper which were already in my pantry) and had to cut and peel the oranges and lemon.
+Take the Apple-Pearberry recipe: The ingredients for 24 ounces cost me about $4.50 and I had to rinse the fruit, and slice and de-core the pears and apples before loading them into the machine.
+By comparison, my neighborhood juice bar charges about $9 for a similarly sized concoction.
+To make five 2-ounce servings of the Ginger Zinger, I spent $4.73 (not including the vinegar and cayenne pepper, which were already in my pantry) and had to cut and peel the oranges and lemon.
 Juice shots at that same shop, however, run $2.95 a pop.

 I’d say that’s a pretty significant savings, not to mention the time saved not only waiting in line and for your order but also driving to and from the store.

 In all, if you’re looking for a new wellness plan and think you’ll juice daily, the Nutribullet Slow Juicer is pretty much a no-brainer.
-Or, as my husband who has been hand squeezing his morning orange juice for years said after trying a few Ginger Zinger juice shots: “I’m drinking this every day from now on.”
+Or, as my husband who has been hand-squeezing his morning orange juice for years said after trying a few Ginger Zinger juice shots, “I’m drinking this every day from now on.”